jlan84/linear-algebra-assignment/pair.md

    <div align="center">
       <img height="30" src="images/normal_equation.png">
    </div>

+   Note that the matrix inverse in this equation **should not be taken literally**!
+You should use `np.linalg.solve` to solve the normal equation!

 3. Verify your results using statsmodels.
 Use the code below as a reference.
    ```python